anandadake/Institue-Management-System/README.md

 ## Development server

-This project was generated with Material Design
+This project was developed with Material Design, css, php.